CTXz/TinyWS2812/readme.md

 # Introduction

-The Tiny-WS2812 driver interface initially derives from the driver code of an open source WS2812 LED controller that I had worked on prior, and provides a nearly barebone interface to communicate with WS2812 devices.
+The Tiny-WS2812 library initially derives from the driver code of an open source WS2812 LED controller that I had worked on prior, and provides a nearly barebone interface to communicate with WS2812 devices.

 The following platforms and frameworks are currently supported:

 * Barebone AVR
 * The Arduino Framework (Currently only AVR based (eg. Uno, Leonardo, Micro...))

-It has been developed out of the necessity to have an extremely light weight and flexible cross-platform driver that can be further abstracted and used troughout my WS2812 projects, particullary on MCUs with severe memory constraints (ex.
+It has been developed out of the necessity to have an extremely light weight and flexible cross-platform library that can be further abstracted and used troughout my WS2812 projects, particullary on MCUs with severe memory constraints (ex.
 ATTiny chips), where one cannot just define an RGB array equivalent to the number of LEDs.
-This drivers purpose is **NOT** to provide fancy abstractions and functions for color correction, brightness settings, animations etc.
+This libraries purpose is **NOT** to provide fancy abstractions and functions for color correction, brightness settings, animations etc.

-To summerize, this driver is inteded to:
+To summerize, this library is inteded to:

 * be used on MCUs with limited computing resources.
 * act as a base for more abstract WS2812 libraries.
 * be easily portable to other platforms or programming frameworks (ex.
 Arduino).

-Because the motivation of this driver is to be as barebone as possible, it relies on a superficial understanding of the WS2812 protocol and may demand an understanding of the host platforms platform (eg. registers etc.).
-For quick and simple programming of WS2812 devices, where memory and processing power are not a big issue, other drivers/libraries should probably be consulted.
+Because the motivation of this library is to be as barebone as possible, it relies on a superficial understanding of the WS2812 protocol and may demand an understanding of the host platforms platform (eg. registers etc.).
+For quick and simple programming of WS2812 devices, where memory and processing power are not a big issue, other libraries should probably be consulted.

 # Overview

-The WS2812 driver code is split into two parts.
-The first part is the abstract driver interface defined in ws2812.h.
-The second part is the platform specific code that implements the interface for different platforms (at the moment only barebone AVR and AVR based Arduino devices).
-The platform specific driver implementations can be found in the src directory.
-To use this driver throughout your project, only an understanding of the driver interface is required.
+The WS2812 library code is split into two parts.
+The first part is the abstract library interface defined in ws2812.h.
+The second part is the platform specific driver code that implements the interface for different platforms (at the moment only barebone AVR and AVR based Arduino devices).
+The platform specific library implementations can be found in the src directory.
+To use this library throughout your project, only an understanding of the library interface is required.

-To make the use of this driver a breeze, all source files have been documented and referenced using doxygen.
+To make the use of this library a breeze, all source files have been documented and referenced using doxygen.

 * You can find a list of classes here: [Class list](https://ctxz.github.io/TinyWS2812/annotated.html)
 * You can find a overview of all source files, including examples, here: [File list](https://ctxz.github.io/TinyWS2812/files.html)

-In the next section we will go through a basic example to get familiar with the driver in no time.
+In the next section we will go through a basic example to get familiar with the library in no time.

 # Basic usage/tutorial

-## Importing the driver
+## Importing the library

-The driver has been primarily written with platformio in mind, but can be also be imported into the Arduino IDE and frankly, any other programming environment.
+The library has been primarily written with platformio in mind, but can be also be imported into the Arduino IDE and frankly, any other programming environment.

-To import the driver on platformio, simply look for its name in the extensions browser and download the extension.
+To import the library on platformio, simply look for its name in the extensions browser and download the extension.

-Importing the driver into the Arduino IDE is a little nasty, due to its limitations of now allowing one to define compile macros, as well as its incompatibility with c files.
+Importing the library into the Arduino IDE is a little nasty, due to its limitations of now allowing one to define compile macros, as well as its incompatibility with c files.
 To still be able to import this project into the Arduino IDE, I have written a bash script to generate an Arduino-IDE compatible library, called makearduinolib.sh, which can be found in the tools/ folder of this project.
 To run it, simply execute: